Ibtesum-Sakib/Ibtesum-Sakib/README.md

 <br>

 - 🔭 I’m currently pursuing a Master's degree in Data Science.
-- 🌱 I’m currently learning statistics and diving deeper into data science.
+- 🌱 I’m currently learning statistics, Power BI and diving deeper into data science.
 - 👯 I’m looking to collaborate on Data Science.
 - 🤔 I’m looking for help with advanced Probability theory stuff<br>
 - 💬 Ask me about NLP & Machine Learning.
 - 📫 How to reach me: ibtesum38@gmail.com
-- ⚡ Fun fact: One of my favorite pastimes is reading books.
+- ⚡ Fun fact: One of my favorite pastimes is walking in nature.
 <br>

 ## Profile's